xamarin/WebSharp/electron-dotnet/README.md

 #### Setting mono path

-Mono must be in your %PATH% for mono support to be built and also during the application execution.
+`Mono` must be in your %PATH% for mono support to be built and also during the application execution.

   * Option 1:

-    * Use mono's ```setmonopath.bat``` batch command before starting the electron application:
+    * Use Mono's ```setmonopath.bat``` batch command before starting the electron application:

       * x64
         ```